cse110-fa21-group21/cse110-fa21-group21/admin/cipipeline/phase1.md

 * Will display errors within Github Actions page.
 * Errors are like W3Validator for HTML files!

+Code Quality Check:
+* Using Codefactor Free Version.
+(Currently in Reduced Feature Mode)
+* Analysis and notifications are real time
+* Statuses for GitHub pull requests
+* Many tools are paid and/or its free version is only allowed for open source repositories

+**In Progress**

 Pull Requests: Functional
 * Pull requests enabled
 * Soon, there will be a requirement that the errors from linting must be all resolved before pull request can be done
 * Debating about whether or not to enable required approvals (i.e. before merge at least 1 other person must approve pull request)

-**In Progress**

-Code Quality Check:
-* Trying out Code Inspector for now, will see how well it works
-* Many tools are paid and/or its free version is only allowed for open source repositories

 **Planned**